Syrian rebels down Russian plane, kill pilot

 Russia’s Defence Ministry regularly says it targets only hardline Islamist militants in Syria.

-Reporting by Suleiman Al-Khalidi; Editing by Peter Graff and Alexander Smith
+Reporting by Suleiman Al-Khalidi; additional reporting by Arshad Mohammed in Washington; editing by Peter Graff, Alexander Smith and G Crosse